The storyteller began:

-“Ahh, we see”, said the listeners when they heard it all.
+“Ahh, we see”, said the listeners when they had heard it all.
 “Do tell us another story!”.

 “Very well,” said the storyteller and he began:

-“Once upon a time there lived a distinguished, intelligent, and industrious tribe of smallish animals called beavers.
-They were admirable creatures whose propensity it was to work and love with great industry!
+“Once upon a time there lived a distinguished, intelligent, and industrious tribe of small, furry animals called beavers.
+They were admired among the creatures for their dedication to work, love, and great industry!

 The beavers knew how to fall trees and had mastered the fine and handy art of containing water.
-Much to the admiration of the other animals, the beavers were wonderful engineers.
 They built dams in streams that would back up the water to make a pond.

 The forest creatures loved the beavers because of how much they did for the community.
 Their ponds gave hundreds of other animals their home and helped to feed them.
 They helped keep the water clean as well.
-In fact, of all the creatures of the world voted that the beavers were the single most important creature on earth for the creation of wetlands.”
+All the creatures of the world had voted that the beavers were the single most important creature on earth for the creation of wetlands.”

 The storyteller paused to marvel out loud.

-“Yes, the beavers were remarkable, master architects as well as master engineers!
+“Yes, the beavers were indeed remarkable master architects as well as master engineers!
 They built their homes in the middle of the ponds.
 There, they were safe from predators.
 Ingeniously, they built secret under water entrances so that the animals that wanted to eat them, couldn’t get in.
-Inside, their little abodes were above-water and dry.
+Inside their little abodes, they were above-water and dry.

-The beavers, just like us, loved to be safe and cozy.
-It made for a peaceful night’s sleep and more.
-As parents, they wanted to protect their babies, (of which they had plenty).
-The “kits” as they were called, were so cute that even the snow itself seemed to melt at the sight of them.
+The beavers, just like us, loved their babies and wanted their family to be safe and cozy.
+The “kits” as they were called, were so cute that even the April-snow itself, seemed to melt at the sight of them.

 The listeners exclaimed, “Heaven on earth!
 What a perfect story!”